 Financial security regime for offshore installations

-The Ministry of Transport and the Ministry of Business, Innovation and Employment released a discussion document on 19 December 2016, inviting feedback from interested people and organisations.
-A draft Rule is now out for consultation.
+The Ministry of Transport and the Ministry of Business, Innovation and Employment released a discussion document on 19 December 2016, and invited feedback from interested people and organisations.
+This draft Rule is linked here:

 Business Structures of Small Commercial Maritime Operators

 The first report of its kind shows New Zealand’s small businesses (0-19 employees) engaged in fishing, off-shore aquaculture, and water transport are small but starting to get bigger.

 The report, Business Structures of Small Commercial Maritime Operators [PDF, 766 KB], maps changes in small fishing, aquaculture and water transport businesses from 2000 to 2015.